2018 Curatorial Intensive in Bangkok: Public Symposium

 The Curatorial Intensive is a weeklong professional development program which brings together emerging curators for the opportunity to exchange ideas, develop their curatorial practice, and learn from their colleagues.
 Please click here for more details.

-Participants include: Pojai Akratanakul (Bangkok, Thailand), Latifa Al Khalifa (West Riffa, Bahrain), Jia Yun Cheng (Singapore), Abhijan Gupta (Bangkok, Thailand), Shih-yu Hsu (Tai Pei, Taiwan), Melissa Karmen Lee (Ho Man Tin, Hong Kong), Jimin Lee (Seoul, South Korea), Lila Nazemian (New York, USA), Emilia Quiñones-Otal (Caguas, Puerto Rico), Arham Rahman (Yogyakarta, Indonesia), Ulya Soley (Istanbul, Turkey), Randel C. Urbano (Quezon City, Philippines), Wilson Yeung Chun Wai (Melbourne, Australia)
+Participants include: Pojai Akratanakul (Bangkok, Thailand), Latifa Al Khalifa (West Riffa, Bahrain), Jia-Zhen Tsai (Singapore), Abhijan Gupta (Bangkok, Thailand), Shih-yu Hsu (Tai Pei, Taiwan), Melissa Karmen Lee (Ho Man Tin, Hong Kong), Jimin Lee (Seoul, South Korea), Lila Nazemian (New York, USA), Emilia Quiñones-Otal (Caguas, Puerto Rico), Arham Rahman (Yogyakarta, Indonesia), Ulya Soley (Istanbul, Turkey), Randel C. Urbano (Quezon City, Philippines), Wilson Yeung Chun Wai (Melbourne, Australia)

 This event is free and open to the public.